AprilAndFriends/atres/formatting readme.txt

 - The character ] will be printed normally if it is not used as closing for a formatting command.
 - The character [ can be printed using the empty formatting command [].
 - Parameters follow the command type after any single character (preferably space " ", colon ":" or equal "=" for the sake of readability).
+- The c command does not support alpha, because of a conflict within rendering of colors so any alpha values are disregarded.